A soda beverage bottling works was founded at Ft.

 In 1878, when Schaper and Stellern gave a case of

-the pop, pop, pop, of the escaping cork" At that time,
+pop, pop, of the escaping cork".
+At that time,

-were sealed with corks, the "popping" off of which
+soda bottles were sealed with corks, the "popping" off

 During the winter, deliveries were made to Dallas